Jakejamesreid/apex-digital-media/README.md

 #### Home Application
 This application is used to display the basic pages of the website such as the homepage, our plans and contact page

+#### Profiles Application
+This application is used to store all the users account information.

 #### Packages Application
 This application is concerned with adding, editing, deleting and displaying different packages.

+#### Checkout Application
+This application gives a user the ability to purchase a package using Stripe as a payment processor.

+#### Website Details Application
+This application allows a user to submit the details of the website they want to designed and to view all of the websites they have currently purchased.

+#### Services Application
+This application shows the available services and the quantity thatthe user has left in their subscription.

 ***